It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-Once again, this outing with the Paper Delta had quite a bit of fluffing around for 1 measly 5 minute flight to log...
+Once again, this outing with the Paper Delta had quite a bit of fluffing around for one measly 5-minute flight to log.

-Wind strength was ample, according to the online weather station.
+The wind strength was ample, according to the online weather station.
 Down at the beach, there was certainly nothing wrong with the wind.
-It was blowing well into the Moderate range.
-Straight down the sand with a small on-shore component.
+It was blowing well into the moderate range, straight down the sand, with a small onshore component.

 The trouble was, I had never seen the tide so high!
 Hence the available strip of sand was tiny.
 Although the kite went up easily, I could only let out 20 meters (65 feet) or so before rocky obstacles loomed.

-With the breeze blowing 18kph and gusting to 24kph the kite started out OK.
-However, rain squalls were scooting past to the north and then the breeze suddenly freshened.
-The wind meter was now recording 24kph gusting to 31kph!
-Some electrical tape was added to one wing-tip of the Paper Delta to help fix all the looping to the left.
-But by then, another problem emerged...
-Looking around, it appeared that my escape route back to the car was starting to close off!
+With the breeze blowing 18 kph, and gusting to 24 kph, the kite started out OK.
+However, rain squalls were scooting past to the north, and then the breeze suddenly freshened.
+The wind meter was now recording 24 kph gusting to 31 kph!
+Some electrical tape was added to one wingtip of the Paper Delta to help fix all the looping to the left.
+But by then, another problem emerged; as I looked around, it appeared that my escape route back to the car was starting to close off!
 Hence it was time for a quick pull-down and a brisk walk back around the rocky outcrop.
-And up the concrete stairs, off the beach.
+From there, it was up the concrete stairs and off the beach.

-Driving home, there were tiny spots of rain on the windscreen so the timing couldn't have been better.
+While driving home, tiny spots of rain appeared on the windscreen, so the timing couldn't have been better.

 Strong and Educational

-The Delta has somewhat less sail area than the Rok and Sode in the same series.
+This delta has somewhat less sail area than the rok and sode in the same series.
 So far, the kite hasn't proved capable of snapping the thread.
-Admittedly, the stuff I have on the winder for the Delta is good-quality and is stronger than the very cheapest brands of polyester sewing thread.
+Admittedly, the stuff I have on the winder for the delta is good quality and is stronger than the very cheapest brands of polyester sewing thread.

-After getting home, another look confirmed that the leading edge needs some of the paper layers to extend another couple of centimeters towards the nose, That should cure the weak spot.
-The other leading edge was not so bad, but was showing signs of stress at exactly the same spot.
+After getting home, another look confirmed that the leading edge needs some of the paper layers to extend another couple of centimeters toward the nose.
+That should cure the weak spot.
+The other leading edge was not so bad but was showing signs of stress at exactly the same spot.

-To be fair on the Paper Delta, I discovered from an online weather station that the kite had been battling gusts of around 45kph!
+To be fair on the Paper Delta, I discovered from an online weather station that the kite had been battling gusts of around 45 kph!
 No wonder it was bogging down and not wanting to climb.
-And looping when that leading edge decided to flex a little.
+Also, the kite would loop when that leading edge decided to flex a little.

 It was a lot of fiddling around for just 10 minutes of logged flight time!

 Seconds later, the breeze was back and freshened slowly over the next 40 minutes.
-Consequently, I let out more thread - to about 30 meters (100 feet).
-Somewhat reluctantly I terminated the flight after exactly one hour of air time.
+Consequently, I let out more thread, to about 30 meters (100 feet).
+Somewhat reluctantly, I terminated the flight after exactly 1 hour of air time.

-While hovering close to the sand, the wind would have been around 11kph.
-Towards the end of the flight, gusts right at the top end of Moderate (28kph) were pushing the little delta into wide sweeping figure-eights.
-Below about 22kph, the Delta flew very steadily.
+While hovering close to the sand, the wind would have been around 11 kph.
+Toward the end of the flight, gusts right at the top end of moderate (28 kph) were pushing the little delta into wide sweeping figure-eights.
+Below about 22 kph, the delta flew very steadily.

 Throughout, the leading edges held stiff and straight.
-And no line breaks, thankfully!
+And there were no line breaks, thankfully!

 A couple of young dogs came by at one point.
 My Dog Defense Plan swung into action.
 OK, so I just removed the winder from under my gear bag and held the thread out of reach of the curious canines.